BenafshaShakari/CIS2023-Linux-FinalProject/README.md

 - **Bash Script**: The `print_numbers.sh` file attached as a text file.
 - **README.md**: This documentation file.
 - **Repository Link**: [CIS2023-Linux-FinalProject](https://github.com/BenafshaShakari/CIS2023-Linux-FinalProject).

 - **Screenshots**: Screenshots of terminal commands, script output, and `README.md`.

-## Notes
-- Ensure you have the necessary permissions to execute the script.
-- The repository is public and accessible for grading and verification purposes.

-## Contact
-For any questions or further information, please contact the repository owner at `benafsha.shakari@gmail.com`.